 1. Start with a core group of committed dog park activists.

 Talk with a half dozen other individuals who are concerned about a lack of off-leash spaces.
 These may be people you already know, or you may want to put a notice in the local paper.
 This group may form a park association and will be responsible for meeting with public officials, making presentations, maintaining the park and addressing any issues that arise.

 2. Hold a public meeting.

 Once the core group is in place, a larger community meeting will help you get the word out to supporters and solicit input and suggestions.
 Contact other dog owners, dog-related clubs, veterinarians and humane society and animal control officials to gather interest and support.
-Do so by posting, mailing or distributing notices in areas such as neighborhood bulletin boards, pet supply stores, animals hospitals and shelters.
+Do so by posting, mailing or distributing notices in areas such as neighborhood bulletin boards, pet supply stores, animal hospitals and shelters.
 Encourage people to write letters of support to public officials and the media and to make presentations to community groups whose backing would be valuable.

 3. Educate your fellow dog owners on the need to be responsible.